Collection: Fruit Trees

 Growing fruit trees in pots

 Don’t have space for an orchard?
-Pick one of our specially trained patio trees and grow it in a pot.
-Cherries, apricots, apples, pears and plums will thrive and produce good crops in containers (and figs prefer them) but you’ll need to choose the right one.
+Pick one of our specially-trained patio trees and grow it in a pot.
+Cherries, apricots, apples, pears and plums will thrive and produce good crops in containers (and figs even prefer them) but you’ll need to choose the right one.
 For the best results, plant your tree in a container that’s at least 30cm deep and wide, position it in a sunny, sheltered area (patios, balconies and decks are all good) and make sure you water and feed it regularly.
 If the weather’s looking a bit frosty, no problem - simply move your pot indoors.

 Unusual fruit trees to grow